STUDY JAPANESE ONLINE WITH NATIVES HERE

 How is soy sauce made?

-Soy sauce is not entirely composed of soy.
-Soybeans are soaked in water, steamed and mixed with roasted and ground wheat, a type of fungus called koji.
-This mixture is made together with a brine forming momori that is aged from 6 months to 2 years.
-After this long fermentation process, it is completed with compression and heating.
+Soy sauce is not entirely made of soy.
+The soybeans are soaked in water, steamed, and mixed with roasted and ground wheat, along with a type of fungus called koji.
+This mixture is combined with a brine forming the momori, which is aged from 6 months to 2 years.
+After this long fermentation process, it is finished with a compression and heating.

-Because of the large consumption of soy sauce, this process can be faster (1 week) using a synthetic process where the soy amino acids are separated by hydrolysis, added with caramel and flavoring.
+Due to the high consumption of soy sauce, this process can be faster (1 week) using a synthetic process where the amino acids from soy are separated by hydrolysis, added with caramel and flavorings.

 What are the dangers and benefits of soy sauce?

-The main danger of soy sauce is its high presence of sodium.
-It is recommended to eat a maximum of 1 to 2 tablespoons of soy sauce per day.
-Therefore, we recommend that you do not use soy sauce in salads or in recipes that require a large amount.
-But sodium is not the only danger, unfortunately we have to be smart with any kind of industrialized product.
+The main danger of shoyu is its high sodium content.
+It is recommended to consume no more than 1 to 2 tablespoons of soy sauce per day.
+Therefore, we recommend not using shoyu in salads or in recipes that require a large amount.
+But sodium is not the only danger; unfortunately, we have to stay alert with any type of industrialized product.

-But as it is composed of soy, it is rich in proteins, iron, calcium and vitamins and especially vitamin B. Soy and derivatives have antioxidant action and help to prevent diseases such as osteoporosis and cancer.
-Thus, it is necessary to have discernment and know the best way to consume this sauce and derivatives.
+But since it is made from soy, it is rich in proteins, iron, calcium, and vitamins, especially vitamin B. Soy and its derivatives have antioxidant action and help prevent diseases like osteoporosis and cancer.
+Therefore, it is necessary to have discernment and know the best way to consume this sauce and its derivatives.